 You might also find it useful to enable the compiler feedback when you are writing your own OpenACC programs.
 This is enabled with the -Minfo flag.
-If you compile this program with the command nvc -acc -fast -Minfo a1.c, you get the output:
+If you compile this program with the command nvc -acc -fast -Minfo al.c, you get the output:

 '''

 vecaddgpu:

 4, Generating copyin(a[:n])

 Generating copyout(r[:n])

+(continues on next page)

 '''